-I met Stephanie in 2011 as we have some expat friends in common in Rosario.
+I met Stephanie in 2011 as we have many friends in common in Rosario.
 I invited Stephanie to share her story on my website because I wanted to show you that sometimes all it takes to set up your own business overseas is to be attentive to the needs of your local market.
 Stephanie came here without any specific professional plan but did a very smart move in noticing a gap in the market and decided to do something about it.
-She is now running a couple of very successful businesses in Rosario!
+She is now running 2 very successful businesses in Rosario!

 Meet Stephanie, an American expat in Rosario

 Tell us a little bit about you and what made you move to Argentina?

 I was working as a bartender in San Francisco and studying Sociology at San Francisco State when I made the decision to backpack through Peru for 5 weeks with a girlfriend of mine.
 While we were on the Incan trail to Machu Picchu, I literally fell in love at first sight with a beautiful man that turned out to be from Argentina.
 To make a long story short, I didn’t return to the US but rather bought a one-way ticket to “see about a guy” and that guy asked me to marry him 3 months later.
 I have been here ever since.

 What were your first impressions – was it much of a culture shock?

 Hmm, it has been a long time, but I remember my first impressions to be positive ones.
 I was in love, everything looked beautiful around me.
 Haha.
 I did suffer quite a bit of culture shock, though.
 Coming from California, it was normal to say hello to people you passed on the street daily, or chat with the servers, I had to learn the hard way that chatting with my waiter, apparently, meant I was trying to pick him up.

 The problem is that I really stuck out in the beginning, as my style was loud and I was fearless in every way.
 (If you have ever been to the Bay Area, you know exactly what I am talking about) This drew a lot of attention, and not always the positive kind.